-We need to publish once again that Truth, The lighthouse of law, our guiding star.
-We need to tell our leaders, "Make things right for all, do it now!
-Regardless of our gender, skin, or the other things we are."
+We need to tell the world this Truth, The light of law, the hope of peace, our guiding star.
+We need to tell our leaders, "Make things right for every child!
+Regardless of their gender, skin, or the other things they are."

-Make government obey the Truth Ring out the old.
+Make our government obey this Truth Ring out the old.
 Ring in the new.
 Down with red.
-Up with the blue.
+Up with blue.
 Begin at once.
 Begin with you.

-An eye for an eye is the law we must dispel From the hearts of our friends where it begins.
-For there are fools on the hill, who ignore the people's will, And till we fix our law the hate will strike again.
+An eye for an eye is the rule we must dispel From the hearts of hate filled men where it begins.
+Only mercy can bring peace, heal the world with God's goodwill, And fix our hearts so bombs need never strike again.